Are you comfortable living with rats in your home?

 Rats make your house dirty and a breeding ground for other pests like cockroaches.

 Having a dirty house also encourages other critters, like bed bugs!
-Bed bugs are speedy and aggressive breeders, and they will quickly take over an environment.
+Bed bugs are speedy and aggressive breeders and will quickly take over an environment.

-When other bugs begin to infest your home, you need to step up and take back control before your health, and the health of your loved ones is affected.
+When other bugs begin to infest your home, you need to step up and take back control before your health, and your loved ones are affected.

 Frequently Asked Questions

 What happens if a rat bites you?